Mohammad Ali (actor): Early life

-Mohammad Ali was born in Rampur, United Provinces, British India on 19 April 1931.
-He was the son of Maulana Syed Murshid Ali, who was an Islamic scholar.
+Mohammad Ali was born in Rampur, United Provinces, British India on 10 November 1938.
+He was the son of Maulana Syed Murshid Ali, an Islamic scholar.
 He was the youngest of two brothers and two sisters.
 After his birth the family migrated from Rampur to Rohtak, and from there to Hyderabad, finally settling in Multan shortly after the independence of Pakistan in 1947.

 He attended the Millat High School, Multan.
 He further studied in Government Emerson College, Multan.
 In 1954, he moved to Hyderabad to pursue higher studies and obtained a BA from City College, Hyderabad.

 Career

 Start of career from Radio Pakistan

 Muhammad Ali joined Radio Pakistan Hyderabad station as a broadcaster in 1956, where his elder brother Irshad was already working as a drama artist.
-After a while, he moved to the Bahawalpur radio station and eventually to Radio Pakistan, Karachi where its then Director General Zulfiqar Ali Bukhari became his mentor for his acting career.
+After a while, he moved to the Bahawalpur radio station and eventually to Radio Pakistan, Karachi where its then Director General Zulfiqar Ali Bukhari became the mentor for his acting career.